Large AI Model-Based Semantic Communications: Open Issues and Future Directions

-Large AI models with millions or billions of parameters require substantial runtime, resulting in significant latency during training, updating, and decision-making processes.
-Furthermore, bandwidth limitations in communication systems can lead to bottlenecks when transferring considerable amounts of data from large AI models in SC systems.
-Reducing latency is crucial for real-time applications such as metaverse and XR, where immediate responses are essential.
-Prospective solutions may include the collaborative design of SC encoders/decoders and the knowledge base from an efficient perspective.
+LAMs with millions or billions of parameters require substantial runtime, resulting in significant latency during training, updating, and decision-making processes.
+Furthermore, bandwidth limitations in communication systems could lead to bottlenecks when transferring considerable amounts of data from LAMs in SC systems.
+Reducing latency is crucial for real-time applications such as metaverse and MR, where immediate responses are essential.
+In the future, some fast inference techniques, such as speculative sampling and multi-query attention, may be applied to the KB to reduce the computation latency.